Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Background

 \begin{rem} The mutation formulas in Definition \ref{mutation} are based on the formulas for the mutation of simple minded collections from \cite{KY}, specialized to the 2-term case.
 It is shown in \cite{BY} that these formulas send 2-term simple minded collections to 2-term simple minded collections.
 In particular, suppose $\D\sqcup \U[1]$ is a 2-term simple minded collection and let $S \in \D$ and $T \in \U$.
 Then since both $\mu^+_S(\D\sqcup \U[1])$ and $\mu^-_T(\D\sqcup \U[1])$ are 2-term simple minded collections, a left minimal $(\Filt S)$-approximation $g_{ST}^+:T\rightarrow S_T$ and a right minimal $(\Filt T)$-approximation $g_{TS}^-:T_S \rightarrow S$ are each either mono or epi.
 This means every pairwise completable semibrick pair is both singly left and singly right mutation compatible.
 Moreover, if $\D'\sqcup \U'[1]$ is a completable semibrick pair and $S' \in \D'$ (resp. $T' \in \U'$), then $\mu_{S'}^+(\D'\sqcup \U'[1])$ (resp. $\mu_{T'}^-(D'\sqcup \U'[1])$) is also completable. \end{rem}

 \begin{rem} Suppose that $\X=\D\sqcup\U[1]$ is a 2-term simple minded collection.
 Recall from Theorem~\ref{torsion_to_simple} that there exists a torsion class $\T$ such that $\U=\U(\T)$ and $\D=\D(\T)$.
 (This means $\U$ is the set of minimal extending modules for $\T$ and $\D$ is the set of minimal coextending modules for $\T^\perp$).
-In particular, for the brick $S\in \D$, $S$ labels a lower cover relation $\T\covers \T'$ in $\tors \Lambda$.
+In particular, each brick $S\in \D$ labels a lower cover relation $\T\covers \T'$ in $\tors \Lambda$.
 The new semibrick pair $\X' = \mu^+_{S}(\X)$ is also a 2-term simple minded collection, and it corresponds to $\D(\T')\sqcup \U(\T')$.
-Therefore, left-mutation corresponds to moving down by the cover relation $\T\covers \T'$. \end{rem}
+Therefore, left mutation at $S$ corresponds to moving down by the cover relation $\T\covers \T'$. \end{rem}